 Once a user launches a resource, externally through NetScaler Gateway, a secure ticket will be requested.
-As we will see shortly the STA ticket will then become part of the .ica launch file generated by StoreFront and/or Web-Interface.
+As we will see shortly the STA ticket will eventually end up in the launch.ica file generated by StoreFront and/or Web-Interface.
 Once generated, the Delivery Controller hosting the STA service will hold the STA ticket information in memory for a configurable amount of time.
-As soon as a secure session is established the NetScaler Gateway responsible for initiating the session only has to check the STA ticket, as part of the .ica launch file, with the STA service that originally generated the ticket.
-It does this from memory where the ticket was stored after it was created and send in the .ica file as mentioned above.
-More (detail) on this in the overview below
+As soon as a secure session is established the NetScaler Gateway responsible for handling the session only has to check the STA ticket (as part of the .ica launch file) with the STA service that originally generated the ticket.
+It (the STA service) does this from memory where the ticket was stored after it was created and send back to the StoreFront server as part of the XML file mentioned earlier.
+More (detail) on this in the overview below.